 The camps are located in a very dry region where little wood is available.
 This creates conflicts between the local population and refugees who need the scarce wood for cooking.
 Women and children who often have to travel long distances to get wood are regularly harassed, assaulted, abducted or, in the worst case, do not return at all.
 To address this problem, the CooKit Solar Cooker was launched in 2005 in six refugee camps.
 By using the power of the sun, no more wood is needed for cooking.
 This means a significant improvement in women's safety and a clean and healthy smoke-free method of cooking.
 FairClimateFund has supported this project since 2019 by certifying the CO₂ savings, which results from the reduced wood consumption, via Gold Standard.
 With the income from these carbon credits we ensure that the women in these camps can continue to cook with the CooKit in the future.

 x thousand tonnes of CO2 reduced

 X thousand refugees (mainly women and children) helped

 The project in detail

 The CooKit is a solar cooker that can be used for cooking with the help of solar energy, which is abundant in Chad.
 The CooKit has a simple design and is made of cardboard and aluminum foil.
 Sunlight is reflected through the foil on a black-painted pan that is contained in a heat-resistant plastic bag in which the warm air circulates.
 The CooKits are manufactured locally in six workshops that are spread out over the camps.
 Every workplace is fully run by around 20 women.
-Each family receives 2 Cookits, a training for use and they are asked to make a personal contribution of 1000 francs (€ 1.50) as compensation for the work of the women in the studios.
+Every family receives 2 CooKits, a training for use and they are asked to make a personal contribution of 1000 francs (€ 1.50) as compensation for the work of the women in the studios.